-Is climate change a threat to people and the planet?
+Is climate breakdown a threat to people and the planet?

 We're facing an international emergency.

-Climate change is already causing problems for people and nature around the world.
+Climate breakdown is already causing problems for people and nature around the world.

 We've seen melting sea-ice at the poles, 50° heatwaves in India, floods in Bangladesh and drought in California.
 The UK hasn't escaped either with severe floods in almost every region in recent years.